What Is Social Proof? Why You Need Your Customers' Help

 Image Source

-Adding social proof to your landing pages and digital campaigns will be far more influential than a scripted marketing message could ever be.
-In fact, a case study for WikiJob found that simply adding a few short, text-only testimonials to its landing page increased sales by 34%.
+I've learned firsthand that adding social proof to your landing pages and digital campaigns will be far more influential than a scripted marketing message could ever be.
+In fact, a case study for WikiJob also found that simply adding a few short, text-only testimonials to its landing page increased sales by 34%.

 3. Focus on reviews that highlight specific details about your company.

-This is something to consider when you solicit customers for feedback.
+I highly recommend you consider this when you solicit customers for feedback.
 Ask them to share specific details about what they liked about their experience, and you'll obtain information-rich reviews that are more persuasive and convincing.

 4. Partner with influencers within your niche.

-A glowing review from an influencer within your industry is a great way to boost social proof.
-Influencers are well-known for being able to connect with their audiences, which is good news for brands because 78% of people are more likely to pay attention to authentic and relatable marketing videos compared to polished, high-quality videos.
+I've observed that a glowing review from an influencer within the industry is a great way to boost social proof.
+Influencers are well-known for being able to connect with their audiences, which is good news for brands because 69% of people are more likely to pay attention to authentic and relatable marketing videos compared to polished, high-quality videos.

-However, before you partner with just any influencer, you’ll want to do your research and ensure the influencer’s audience is your target audience and aligns with your brand’s mission.
+However, before you partner with just any influencer, I strongly advise that you do your research and ensure the influencer’s audience is your target audience and aligns with your brand’s mission.
 No matter how positive the review, there is nothing worse than marketing to the wrong audience.

 5. Display industry seals and certifications.

 Social proof is more than just positive reviews.
-Customers are also impressed with businesses’ certifications and other seals of trust, like e-commerce badges.
-E-commerce badges help customers feel safe sharing their personal banking details with your company and let them know of any money-back guarantees you might offer.
+Customers are also impressed with businesses’ certifications and other seals of trust, like ecommerce badges.
+I've personally discovered that ecommerce badges help customers feel safe sharing their personal banking details with your company and let them know of any money-back guarantees you might offer.

 6. Respond to negative reviews about your brand.